centminmod/validate-emails/readme.md

 ### S3 Storage Support

 Commercial email verification providers usually only store your file based uploaded or bulk file API uploaded files for a defined duration i.e. 30 days before they are deleted.
 And per email check API results are usually not stored at all.
-So if you need to store your per email check or bulk file API email verification results for longer, the script now supports saving your results to S3 object storage providers - Cloudflare R2 S3 or Amazon AWS S3.
+So if you need to store your per email check or bulk file API email verification results for longer, the `validate_emails.py` script now supports saving your results to S3 object storage providers - Cloudflare R2 or Amazon AWS S3.

 Add optional Cloudflare R2 S3 object storage or Amazon AWS S3 object storage which will allow you to save your `validate_emails.py` ran JSON output in externel Cloudflare R2 or Amazon AWS S3 object storage buckets via `validate_emails.ini` defined:

+For Cloudflare R2

 ```
 [r2]